sz32/Veg/product-apis/README.md

 1. Import the API endpoints into Postman
 2. Set base URL: `http://localhost:8080`
 3. Test each endpoint with different request bodies

+**Tip:** You can also use the `api-tester.html` file as a reference for request/response examples when setting up Postman collections.

 ## 📦 Dependencies